Yuma Solar – Everything You Need to Know

 #2 Options for Buying Solar Panels in Yuma, AZ

 With Arizona enjoying up to 85% sunshine throughout the year, Yuma is an ideal place for solar with various purchasing options you can consider.

 Purchasing solar panels with cash is the ideal option in Yuma, AZ if you are able to pay a larger sum upfront.
 With a cash purchase, you can take advantage of tax credits and exemptions, lowering your initial payment significantly within the first year.
 Over time, your return on investment when using cash will also be higher than if you use a loan, due to avoiding interest payments.

-The other way that you will save money over time is through avoided electricity costs – a benefit that will increase in impact over time, because electricity prices from the utility tend to rise by about 3% annually.
+The other way that you will save money over time is through avoided electricity costs – a benefit that will increase in impact over time, because electricity prices in Arizona tend to rise by about 2.6% annually.

-If you pay upfront in cash, your solar panels (assuming the 5kW scenario) will pay for themselves after about 9 years.
-After that comes the profit – assuming a lifetime of 25 years on the panels, you should expect to see about $28,578 in total savings.
-If you want to compare this to a typical stock market-style investment, your rate of return on the cash investment will be about 10.5% – who could say no to that?
+If you pay upfront in cash, your solar panels (assuming the 5kW scenario) will pay for themselves after about 11 years.
+After that comes the profit – assuming a lifetime of 25 years on the panels, you should expect to see about $19,571 in total savings.
+If you want to compare this to a typical stock market-style investment, your rate of return on the cash investment will be about 8.9% – higher than many stocks!